 There is also a significant external dynamic happening today.
-According to HBR, there is a performance management "revolution" happening.
+According to the Harvard Business Review blog , there is a performance management "revolution" happening.

-Companies are changing they way they manage employees.
+Companies are changing the way they manage employees.
 Many are moving away from the annual review process toward more frequent check-ins where feedback can be given and received.
-According to the HBR article, "Employers are finally acknowledging that both supervisors and subordinates despise the appraisal process—a perennial problem that feels more urgent now that the labor market is picking up and concerns about retention have returned."
+According to the Harvard Business Review article, "Employers are finally acknowledging that both supervisors and subordinates despise the appraisal process—a perennial problem that feels more urgent now that the labor market is picking up and concerns about retention have returned."

 A tightening job market is making hiring and retention a major problem for small businesses and the process of providing feedback is seen as a major component for driving retention.

 We've all heard that stress is bad for you.

 According to the Mayo Clinic, stress can give you headaches, muscle tension or pain, chest pain, fatigue, upset stomach and sleeping problems.

 Stress can also affect your mood causing you to be anxious, restless, lack motivation, irritable, overwhelmed or depressed.
 If you find yourself "just having a bad day,"stress may be the reason why.